The Green Roof Industry - Diversity Benefits Us All!

 For some buildings, the optimal solution may be a mix of different types of roofs.
 A green roof may be suitable for some parts of the building, blue-green for others and purple for the rest.
 Even blue-gray solutions may be the best option if it is known that vegetation will have a hard time surviving in certain locations such as under vents, in wind uplift areas with pavers, or underneath HVAC equipment on the penthouse deck.

 In the end, what matters is the transformation from a black, non-vegetated roof to a green roof.
 How this happens is irrelevant as long as the solution fits the situation and the client.

 A stable, resilient roof that meets the requirements of the civil engineer, the architect, landscape architect, and regulators is what will give our entire industry a good reputation.
 If we achieve that, we will all gain from it.

 Don't hesitate to contact us at Purple-Roof if you have any questions, comments, or would like to discuss projects or collaborations!

 Purple-Roof is a NON-PROPRIETARY specification for the optimal green roof.
-Purple-Roof offers excellent retention and Purple-Roof+ adds detention on top of retention making this an excellent stormwater management.
+A Sponge Roof offers excellent retention but Purple-Roof adds detention on top of retention making this an excellent stormwater management.
 By intercepting stormwater on the roof, you can get rid of expensive tanks and cisterns and free up urban developmental space.